karthibv/iosdesignpatterns/README.md

 L for Liskov substituation principle

-I for interface segeragation principle
+I for Interface segeragation principle

-D for dependecy inversion principle
+D for Dependecy inversion principle